Open-CSP/PageSync/README.md

 $wgWSPageSync['filePath'] =  $IP . '/wspsFiles';
 ```
 Make sure the map has the correct right for WSPageSync to store files
+It is also a good practice to store these files outside of your html folder.

 Files from the File namespace will also be synced.